 Plan your medicine doses.
 If your pain medication takes an hour to work, take it an hour before you have sex, Ruffing says.
 Just be aware that some drugs, like opioid painkillers, can slow things down.

 Warm up.
-Take a warm bath before sex to relax and ease your aches, Ruffing says.
+Take a warm bath beforehand to relax and ease your aches, Ruffing says.

-Don’t get hung up on how sex used to be.
+Don’t get hung up on how things used to be.
 Having RA has probably changed a lot about your life.
 It's probably going to change your sex life, too.
-That doesn't mean it has to make your sex life worse.
-If some of your standard moves don't work now, try new positions.
+So try new positions if some of your standard moves aren't comfortable anymore.
 Think beyond intercourse.
 You may need to adapt, but you don't need to give in.
-Use these changes as a chance to find new pleasures, says Lee.
+Use these changes as a chance to find new pleasures, Lee says.

 Go easy on yourself.
-"People with RA tend to be their harshest critics," says Lee.
+"People with RA tend to be their harshest critics," Lee says.
 "Be forgiving instead."
-If you're planning to have sex tonight, remember: It's not an audition.
-Just feeling close and connected can be good for you and your partner.
+If you plan to have sex tonight, remember that feeling close and connected can be good for you and your partner.